When Your Buyer Requests Home Inspection Repairs

 A house will become highly suspect if a deal falls through and comes back on the market.
 The first question from a home buyer is what showed up on the home inspection?

-Remember, as a seller, if you are asked about previous home inspections and to describe the issues, you must answer the request truthfully.
-If there are severe issues that should be taken care of, most likely, these same issues will continue to rear their ugly head with each new buyer during a home inspection.
+Remember, as a seller, if you are asked about prior home inspections and to describe any issues, you must answer truthfully.
+If severe issues are not addressed, they will likely reappear with each new buyer during a home inspection.

 Negotiate Home Inspection Repairs

-Often, a home buyer will ask for specific repairs to be performed by the home seller by closing.
-You can certainly negotiate what repairs you are willing or not to do.
-While doing the repairs can be burdensome on a home seller who is also trying to pack up and move, I find this more cost-effective than negotiating a price reduction.
+Often, a home buyer will ask the home seller to perform specific repairs by closing.
+You can certainly negotiate which repairs you are willing to do.
+While repairs can be burdensome for a home seller who is also trying to pack and move, I find this more cost-effective than negotiating a price reduction.

-In my experience, a buyer will way overestimate the repair cost when a home seller can have the repair work done for much less than the buyer is requesting.
+In my experience, a buyer will significantly overestimate the repair cost, while a home seller can have the repair work done for much less than the buyer is requesting.

-A buyer’s head is usually spinning after a home inspection with a long list of punch list items.
+A buyer’s head is usually spinning after a home inspection, with a long punch list.

 They are like Chicken Little running around screaming the sky is falling.
-When in reality, many of the issues are minor and can be rectified quite simply.
+In reality, many of the issues are minor and can be resolved simply.

 Negotiate A Price Reduction

-If trying to pull together home repairs before closing seems daunting, consider paying all or some of the buyers closing costs or a price reduction to compensate for the future repairs a home buyer must do.
+If pulling together home repairs before closing seems daunting, consider paying all or part of the buyer’s closing costs, or offering a price reduction to offset future repairs the home buyer must make.

-The plus of a price reduction is it does eliminate the stress of getting the repairs done yourself.
-The downside is it can be more challenging to come to termsover the cost of the repairs.
+The benefit of a price reduction is that it eliminates the stress of completing the repairs yourself.
+The downside is that it can be more challenging to reach an agreement on the repair costs.
 A buyer will always overestimate the cost of repairs.

-Or, you can handle the after-home inspection negotiations both ways.
+Alternatively, you can handle the post-home-inspection negotiations on both sides.
 You can choose to handle some repairs yourself and offer a price reduction or closing cost credit for others.
 Nothing is set in stone.

 A Word On Closing Cost Credit